batuhan-basoglu/Cool-Shopping-Site/README.md

 A cool shopping site made using PHP, CSS, JavaScript and SQL.

-Note: pricing slider and payment provider doesn't work.
+Note: Payment provider doesn't work.
 Also the code has security vulnerability against SQL injection.

 # Installation